-12.5 The Council may in its absolute discretion treat a successor firm or successor firms (or any of them) and the firm from which such successor firm or successor firms were derived as being a single firm for the purposes of determining whether the successor firm or successor firms or any of them are or remain an eligible firm.

-Commentary: The purpose of this Rule is to ensure that the time limit on participation in the ARP cannot be avoided by a merger or reconstitution of that firm.
-A firm which was not previously eligible to join the ARP will not necessarily become an eligible firm by virtue of changes in the composition of a firm. firms which are unsure about their eligibility following any such change should consult the SRA.
-Contact details appear at the end of the introductory commentary.

-- 12.6 The Council shall have power in any particular case or cases: - (a) to allow a firm to remain in or to re-enter the ARP after any date when the firm would otherwise cease to be an eligible firm; and - (b) to permit a firm to be admitted into or remain in or to re-enter the ARP notwithstanding that the firm is in policy default on such terms and conditions as the Council may prescribe including the taking of steps by the firm by a specified date or dates to remedy the policy default;
+- 11.5 A firm that is no longer an eligible firm must either have qualifying insurance outside the ARP or forthwith cease carrying on practice. - 11.6 The Council may in its absolute discretion treat a successor firm or successor firms (or any of them) and the firm from which such successor firm or successor firms were derived as being a single firm for the purposes of determining whether the successor firm or successor firms or any of them are or remain an eligible firm. - Commentary: The purpose of this Rule is to ensure that the time limit on participation in the ARP cannot be avoided by a merger or reconstitution of that firm.
+A firm which was not previously eligible to join the ARP will not necessarily become an eligible firm by virtue of changes in the composition of a firm.
+Firms which are unsure about their eligibility following any such change should consult the SRA.
+Contact details appear at the end of the introductory commentary. - 11.7 Subject to a firm not being admitted into, remaining in or re-entering the ARP in respect of any indemnity period commencing after 30 September 2013 (except to permit a firm with an ARP policy which, on or before 1 October 2013, enters the period of run-off cover stipulated by clauses 5.1 and 5.2 of the ARP policy or a firm with an ARP run-off policy as at 30 September 2013, in each case, to continue to receive the run-off cover provided by such policy), the Council shall have power in any particular case or cases: - (a) to allow a firm to remain in or to re-enter the ARP after any date when the firm would otherwise cease to be an eligible firm; and - (b) to permit a firm to be admitted into or remain in or to re-enter the ARP notwithstanding that the firm is in policy default on such terms and conditions as the Council may prescribe including the taking of steps by the firm by a specified date or dates to remedy the policy default;